 It’s Not About Being Sad

-It didn’t take long to realize that the typical reasons to cry (hurt, sad, mad) were only the tip of the iceberg when it came to why Nicole was crying.
-Nicole and Joey share a birthday and I have several years of video footage documenting the polar opposite reactions to birthdays.
-Parties, gifts, and cake and ice cream are a good reason for any kid to be happy and excited, but for Nicole, overwhelming joy and excitement always lead to the happy-tears.
-Every year on Christmas and birthdays you can hear Joey predicting, “Here comes the tears of joy!” when she opened something we all knew she’d been wanting, and about a second later, Nicole’s eyes were filled, smiles and all.
+It didn’t take long to realize that the typical reasons to cry (hurt, sad, mad) were only the tip of the iceberg when it came to why Ava was crying.
+Ava and Alexander share a birthday and I have several years of video footage documenting the polar opposite reactions to birthdays.
+Parties, gifts, and cake and ice cream are a good reason for any kid to be happy and excited, but for Ava, overwhelming joy and excitement always lead to the happy-tears.
+Every year on Christmas and birthdays you can hear Alexander predicting, “Here comes the tears of joy!” when she opened something we all knew she’d been wanting, and about a second later, Ava’s eyes were filled, smiles and all.

 I hate that it took so long, but accepting that crying is not related to sadness was an almost incomprehensible concept to me before she came along.
 I literally only cry at funerals.
 For so many years I had accepted that crying about everything was something that she just did, but the revelation that she wasn’t a perpetually sad person has made such a huge difference in how we deal with her and her constant crying.
 And of course, we were relieved since being perpetually sad would be quite tragic.
 I’m not constantly trying to console her anymore, and she’s not trying to explain why she’s sad when she’s not.
 All of us understanding her has been so freeing for her as well.